JakeMartinResearch/field-vs-lab-doses/README.md

-├── 📂 fig/                          # All figures associated with the project ├── 📂 mods/                         # All statistical models associated with the project ├── 📄 field-vs-lab-doses-1.Rmd      # R script used to tidy and combind all the databases ├── 📄 field-vs-lab-doses-2.Rmd      # R script used for data analysis and visualisation
+├── 📂 fig/                          # All figures associated with the project ├── 📂 mods/                         # All statistical models associated with the project ├── 📄 field-vs-lab-doses-1.Rmd      # R script used to tidy and combind all the databases ├── 📄 field-vs-lab-doses-2.Rmd      # R script used for data analysis and visualisation ├── 📄 field-vs-lab-doses-3.Rmd      # R script used for QA/QC sub-set sensitivity analysis
 └── 📄 index.html                    # A htlm knit of 'field-vs-lab-doses-2.Rmd' used as a git hub page
 ```